 George is a high-strung professional photographer who is starting to unravel from the stress of his work with a Manhattan advertising agency.
 Needing some time away from the city, George, ...
 See full summary »

 A TV crew, desperate to boost ratings, arrive on a remote Welsh farming island to investigate an intriguing incident.
 A local girl and her boyfriend had been abducted by aliens, who also impregnated her.

-Biography of Martin Luther, the 16th-century priest who led the Christian Reformation and opened up new possibilities in exploration of faith.
-The film begins with his vow to become a monk, and continues through his struggles to reconcile his desire for sanctification with his increasing abhorrence of the corruption and hypocrisy pervading the Church's hierarchy.
-He is ultimately charged with heresy and must confront the ruling cardinals and princes, urging them to make the Scriptures available to the common believer and lead the Church toward faith through justice and righteousness.Written by
+Biography of Martin Luther (Joseph Fiennes), the sixteenth century priest who led the Christian Reformation, and opened up new possibilities in exploration of faith.
+This movie begins with his vow to become a monk, and continues through his struggles to reconcile his desire for sanctification with his increasing abhorrence of the corruption and hypocrisy pervading the Church's hierarchy.
+He is ultimately charged with heresy and must confront the ruling Cardinals and Princes, urging them to make the Scriptures available to the common believer and lead the Church toward faith through justice and righteousness.Written by

 See more »